stanford-ssi/biology-backspace/starting_strands.md

 ## Dilutions FIX DILUTIONS
 1. Dilute 1 uL of BSStart (100uM, 6133Da) in 29.2 uL of nuclease-free water for 6.4 uM solution .
 Vortex well.
 Do the same for BS_Start_Modified.
 Store separately.
 2. Dilute 50uL 100mM dTTP Stock in 4950 uL water for 5000uL of 1mM working stock.
 Vortex well.
-4. Dilute 4.32 uL of 90-mer (AGTATT ...
-TAGACGTT, 100uM, 27786Da), 13.04 uL of 15Mer (ATGGACATGGACTAC, 100uM, 4601Da) and 12.56 uL of BS_Comp_8 (AACGCACA, 100uM, 2388Da) into 3970.08 uL Nuclease-Free water in a 15 mL tube.
-Vortex well before use.
-This is the DNA Control Solution, which is 3 ng/uL 90mer, 1.5 ng/uL 15mer, and .75 ng/uL BS_Comp_8 working stock.
-This will result in 1.0ng/uL, 0.5ng/uL and 0.25ng/uL final concentrations of 90nt, 15nt and 8nt control stands in samples sent to PAN.
-5. Dilute 7.82 uL of BS_Start_Mod1_Comp1 in 992.18 uL of nuclease-free water for 1 mL of 3.91 uM working stock.
+3. Dilute 7.82 uL of BS_Start_Mod1_Comp1 in 992.18 uL of nuclease-free water for 1 mL of 3.91 uM working stock.

 Samples
 =========